mmrukowicz/lab1-centos8/README.md

 # lab1-centos8
 This project will create 3 machines named: ansible-server, ansible-client-1,  ansible-client-2.
 Connection between them will be already established.
+You can edit server-config and client-config to put whatever you want to be preinstalled.

 ### Requirements:
 - Oracle Virtual Box installed https://www.virtualbox.org/